Breweries and brewpub

 In September 2022, Heineken bought the remaining 50.9% of Beavertown it didn’t already own.
 Logan stepped down as chief executive but remained as an “adviser”.

-In December 2023, in the middle of the busiest period of the year for hospitality venues, both the Corner Pin and the Tottenham taproom were closed ‘temporarily…whilst we work on improving the experience’.
+In December 2023, in the middle of the busiest period of the year for hospitality venues, both the Corner Pin and the Tottenham Hale taproom were closed ‘temporarily…whilst we work on improving the experience’, with no reopening dates since announced.
+The registered office address was changed in May 2024 from Tottenham to Enfield, prompting rumours that the former site was being wound down.

-Beers are in keg and can, with Tempus beers hand-bottled in distinctive 375 ml bottles.
+Beers are in keg and can.
+Previously, Tempus beers were hand-bottled in distinctive 375 ml bottles, but these appear no longer to be available.

 Leave a Reply